Luis Antonio Tagle: Cardinal

+In response to the call of the Synod of New evangelization in 2012, Tagle founded the Philippine Conference on New Evangelization in 2013, and has been held annually ever since.

-Following the publication of Pope Francis' encyclical Laudato si', Cardinal Tagle launched a campaign in the Philippines to collect signatures for a petition against anthropogenic global warming caused by carbon dioxide emissions.
+Following the publication of Pope Francis' encyclical Laudato si', Tagle launched a campaign in the Philippines to collect signatures for a petition against anthropogenic global warming caused by carbon dioxide emissions.
 As the Synod on the Family opened public discussion of allowing divorced and remarried Catholics to receive communion, Tagle said he was open to hearing arguments on the question.
 He said: "We have a principle we have to believe in.
 But the openness comes on pastoral judgments you have to make in concrete situations, because no two cases are alike."

-As the 2014 session of the synod approached he said he hoped that "the pastoral care of divorced and civilly remarried couples is debated openly and with good will," but emphasized other challenges drawn from his Philippine experience, especially the separation of married couples from one another and their children caused by poverty and migration.
+As the 2014 session of the synod approached, Tagle said he hoped that "the pastoral care of divorced and civilly remarried couples is debated openly and with good will," but emphasized other challenges drawn from his Philippine experience, especially the separation of married couples from one another and their children caused by poverty and migration.
 After the synod, he said:

-In 2015, he said that "Every situation for those who are divorced and remarried is quite unique.
-To have a general rule might be counterproductive in the end. ...We cannot give one formula for all."

-Cardinal Tagle is a member of the Congregation for Catholic Education, Congregation for the Evangelization of Peoples, Pontifical Council for the Family, Pontifical Council for the Pastoral Care of Migrants and Itinerant People, Congregation for Institutes of Consecrated Life and Societies of Apostolic Life, Pontifical Council for the Laity, and XIII Ordinary Council of the Secretariat General of the Synod of Bishops.
+Tagle is a member of the Congregation for Catholic Education, Congregation for the Evangelization of Peoples, Pontifical Council for the Family, Pontifical Council for the Pastoral Care of Migrants and Itinerant People, Congregation for Institutes of Consecrated Life and Societies of Apostolic Life, Pontifical Council for the Laity, and XIII Ordinary Council of the Secretariat General of the Synod of Bishops.
 On July 11, 2015, he was made a member of the Pontifical Council 'Cor Unum'.
 He was also confirmed by Pope Francis as President of the Catholic Biblical Federation on March 5, 2015.
 On May 14, 2015, he was elected President of Caritas International replacing Cardinal Oscar Rodriguez Maradiaga.

-Ross Douthat criticized Tagle's appointment in the publication First Things.
+From May 2015 until the Pope's dismissal of the entire top management in November 2022, Tagle served as president of the Caritas Internationalis board, the worldwide umbrella organization of Caritas associations.
+This action followed an external investigation by an independent external commission.
+According to the Vatican, the investigation found that while financial management was "sound" and donation targets were being met, there was room for improvement in administrative rules and procedures.

-Tagle has been Chairman for the Episcopal Commission on the Doctrine of Faith of the Philippines since 2003.
-Tagle is the Professor of Dogmatic Synthesis at the Graduate School of Theology of San Carlos Seminary, the archdiocesan major seminary of Manila, and an Associate Professor of Systematic Theology at the Loyola School of Theology of Ateneo de Manila University.
+Tagle has been chairman for the Episcopal Commission on the Doctrine of Faith of the Philippines since 2003.
+Tagle is the Professor of Dogmatic Synthesis at the Graduate School of Theology of San Carlos Seminary, the archdiocesan major seminary of Manila, and an associate professor of Systematic Theology at the Loyola School of Theology of Ateneo de Manila University.
 He also taught at the school of theology of the Divine Word Seminary in Tagaytay.